 Speech and language has become a huge part of my life over the last couple of years.
 My eldest son is five and non-verbal.
-He has started to speak three times but each time has regressed and we are currently back to no speech again.
-My son has autism and complex speech and language delay.
-We use Picture Exchange Communication (PECs) as our main form of communication.
+He has started to speak three times but each time has regressed.
+My son is autistic with a complex speech and language delay.
+We use Picture Exchange Communication (PECS) as our main form of communication.
 Speech and language therapy has been extremely important for us.

 My youngest son (3.5) is speaking and all the skills I have learnt over the last couple of years are helpful for him too.

 Most children learn to speak naturally without parents doing anything other than interacting and playing with their child.
 However this is not the case for all children and some need more help than others.

 It was clear at about 16 months that my son had a speech delay and we got a referral to see a speech and language therapist at about 18 months.